Merkel's party set for photo finish in state vote

 Merkel’s resolute stance through the dramas of the euro zone crisis has left her personal popularity intact.
 But her national centre-right coalition is in jeopardy after a slump in public support for her junior coalition partners, the Free Democrats (FDP), due to their infighting and prickly leaders.

-To have any chance of fulfilling her hopes for a third-term in power, the chancellor must find new allies for her Christian Democrats (CDU) and hope a dismal run at regional level for both her party and the FDP is at an end.
+To have any chance of fulfilling her hopes for a third-term in power, she must find new allies for her Christian Democrats (CDU) and hope a dismal run at regional level for both her party and the FDP is at an end.

 The most likely outcomes are a three-way coalition dubbed the “Danish traffic light” between the opposition Social Democrats SPD, Greens and the South Schleswig Party (SSW), representing the Danish minority, or a “grand coalition” of the two largest parties - CDU and SPD.